Alluxio/alluxio/docs/en/advanced/Security.md

 The ACL of a file or directory can only be changed by super user or its owner.

-## Impersonation
+## Client-Side Hadoop Impersonation

-Alluxio supports user impersonation in order for a user to access Alluxio on the behalf of another user.
-This can be useful if an Alluxio client is part of a service which provides access to Alluxio for different users.
-In this scenario, the Alluxio client is configured to connect to Alluxio servers as a connection user, but act on behalf of, or impersonate, other users.
+When Alluxio is used in a Hadoop environment, a user, or identity, can be specified for both the Hadoop client and the Alluxio client.
+Since the Hadoop client user and the Alluxio client user can specified independently, the users could be different from each other.
+The Hadoop client user may even be in a separate namespace from the Alluxio client user.

+Alluxio client-side Hadoop impersonation solves the issues when the Hadoop client user is different from the Alluxio client user.
+With this feature, the Alluxio client examines the Hadoop client user, and then attempts to impersonate as that Hadoop client user.

+For example, a Hadoop appliction can be configured to run as the Hadoop client user `foo`, but the Alluxio client user is configured to be `yarn`.
+This means any data interactions will be attributed to user `yarn`.
+With client-side Hadoop impersonation, the Alluxio client will detect the Hadoop client user is `foo`, and then connect to Alluxio servers as user `yarn` impersonating as user `foo`.
+With this impersonation, the data interactions will be attributed to user ‘foo’.

-In order to configure Alluxio for impersonation, both client and master configurations are required.
+In order to configure Alluxio for client-side Hadoop impersonation, both client and master configurations are required.

 ### Master Configuration

-To enable a particular user to impersonate other users, set the `alluxio.master.security.impersonation.<USERNAME>.users` property, where `<USERNAME>` is the name of the connection user.
+To enable a particular Alluxio client user to impersonate other users, set the `alluxio.master.security.impersonation.<USERNAME>.users` property, where `<USERNAME>` is the name of the Alluxio client user.

 The property value is a comma-separated list of users that `<USERNAME>` is allowed to impersonate.
 The wildcard value `*` can be used to indicate the user can impersonate any other user.
 Some examples:

 - `alluxio.master.security.impersonation.alluxio_user.users=user1,user2`
-means the connection user `alluxio_user` is allowed to impersonate `user1` and `user2`.
+means the Alluxio client user `alluxio_user` is allowed to impersonate `user1` and `user2`.
 - `alluxio.master.security.impersonation.client.users=*`
-means the connection user `client` is allowed to impersonate any user.
+means the Alluxio client user `client` is allowed to impersonate any user.

-To enable a particular user to impersonate other groups, set the `alluxio.master.security.impersonation.<USERNAME>.groups` property, where again `<USERNAME>` is the name of the connection user.
+To enable a particular user to impersonate other groups, set the `alluxio.master.security.impersonation.<USERNAME>.groups` property, where again `<USERNAME>` is the name of the Alluxio client user.

 Similar to the above, the value is a comma-separated list of groups and the wildcard value `*` can be used to indicate all groups.
 Some examples:

 - `alluxio.master.security.impersonation.alluxio_user.groups=group1,group2`
-means the connection user `alluxio_user` is allowed to impersonate any users from groups `group1` and `group2`.
+means the Alluxio client user `alluxio_user` is allowed to impersonate any users from groups `group1` and `group2`.
 - `alluxio.master.security.impersonation.client.groups=*`
-means the connection user `client` is allowed to impersonate users from any group.
+means the Alluxio client user `client` is allowed to impersonate users from any group.

-In summary, impersonation of a given user is only enabled if at least one of the two impersonation properties are be set; setting both are allowed for the same user.
+In summary, to enable an Alluxio client to impersonate other users, at least one of the two impersonation properties must be set on servers; setting both are allowed for the same Alluxio client user.

 ### Client Configuration

-After enabling impersonation on the master for a given user, the client must indicate which user it wants to impersonate.
+After enabling impersonation on the master for a given Alluxio client user, the client must indicate which user it wants to impersonate.
 This is configured by the `alluxio.security.login.impersonation.username` property.

-If the property is set to an empty string or `_NONE_`, impersonation is disabled.
+If the property is set to an empty string or `_NONE_`, impersonation is disabled, and the Alluxio client will interact with Alluxio servers as the Alluxio client user.
-If the property is set to `_HDFS_USER_`, the Alluxio client will impersonate as the same user as the HDFS client when using the Hadoop compatible client.
+If the property is set to `_HDFS_USER_`, the Alluxio client will connect to Alluxio servers as the Alluxio client user, but impersonate as the Hadoop client user when using the Hadoop compatible client.

-This property can also be set to a particular string to indicate a user name.
+### Exceptions

+The most common impersonation error applications may see is something like `User yarn is not configured for any impersonation. impersonationUser: foo`.
+This is most likely due to the fact that the Alluxio servers have not been configured to enable impersonation for that user.
+To fix this, the Alluxio servers must be configured to enable impersonation for the user in question (yarn in the example error message).

+Please read this [blog post](http://www.alluxio.com/blog/alluxio-developer-tip-why-am-i-seeing-the-error-user-yarn-is-not-configured-for-any-impersonation-impersonationuser-foo) for more tips.

 ## Auditing